aquaULB/solving_pde_mooc/notebooks/02_TimeIntegration/02_02_RungeKutta.md

 # https://matplotlib.org/3.1.1/api/_as_gen/matplotlib.pyplot.contour.html
 #
 # matplotlib.pyplot.contour provides us
-# exactly the tool we want, as out condi-
+# exactly the tool we want, as our condi-
-# tion ofr stability is given by the expression
+# tion for stability is given by an expression
-# of the kind f(x, y) < 1.
+# of the kind f(x, y) <= 1.
 The only thing we
-# have to do, is to demand from contour fun-
-# ction to display o n l y that contour line
+# have to do is to display o n l y that contour line
 # which corresponds to C=-1.
 #
 # When passing certain levels to the contour
-# function, the datatype must be either single
+# function, the datatype must be either a single
-# integer, or the sequence of integers (list,
+# integer, or a sequence of integers (list,
 # tuple, numpy.ndarray...).
 When contours at
-# certain levels are of interest, then it must
+# certain levels are of interest, then we must
-# be an array-like.
+# use an array-like object.
 ax.contour(X, Y, norm1, levels=[1], colors='r')
 ax.contour(X, Y, norm2, levels=[1], colors='b')
 ax.contour(X, Y, norm4, levels=[1], colors='g')